Mike Pompeo On Drone Strike That Killed Iran's Top Military Leader: 'We Got It Right'

 He is expected to be joined by CIA Director Gina Haspel and Chairman of the Joint Chiefs of Staff Mark Milley.
 The session comes as House Democrats are mulling ways to limit the president's authority to order military action in Iran unilaterally.

-At today's briefing, Pompeo was also asked about his decision to stay on as Secretary of State instead of leaving his post as he was widely expected to, to pursue an open Senate seat in Kansas.
+At Tuesday's briefing, Pompeo was also asked about his decision to stay on as secretary of state instead of leaving his post, as he was widely expected to, in order to pursue an open Senate seat in Kansas.

 "No real news there.
 I've said that I'm going to stay serving as secretary of state so long as President Trump shall have me," Pompeo said.